Online MS in Finance

 Students pay $1,015 per credit hour ($32,480 total for the 32-credit-hour program).
 Books and additional materials are not included.

 Financial aid, scholarships, and employer tuition assistance may be available to help offset the cost.
-If you have questions regarding financial aid for your online program, please get in touch with the Online Aid office by emailing onlineaid@ou.edu or calling 405-325-2929.
+If you have questions about financial assistance for your online program, please contact the Online Aid office by emailing onlineaid@ou.edu or calling 405-325-2929.

 YOUR FUTURE STARTS HERE